xmos/lib_sw_pll/doc/rst/sw_pll.rst

 The Application Programmer Interface (API) for the Software PLL is shown below.
 It is split into items specific to LUT and SDM DCOs .

-In addition to the standard API which takes a clock counting input (implements the PFD), for applications where the PLL is to be controlled using a PI fed with a raw error input, a low-level API is also provided.
-This low-level API allows the Software PLL to track an arbitrary clock source which is calculated by another means such as received packets.
+In addition to the standard API which takes a clock counting input (implements the PFD), for applications where the PLL is to be controlled using an alternatively derived error input, a low-level API is also provided.
+This low-level API allows the Software PLL to track an arbitrary clock source which is calculated by another means such as timing of received packets over a communications interface.

 LUT Based PLL API
 -----------------